easterjd/q1Project-suDoku/README.md

 I wanted to create a new SuDoku game because--since it has filled up such a great space in my life--I wanted to create a game platform that reflected a little bit about who I am as well.

+## WHAT IS SUDOKU?
+The classic Sudoku game involves a grid of 81 squares.
+The grid is divided into nine blocks, each containing nine squares.

+The rules of the game are simple: each of the nine blocks has to contain all the numbers 1-9 within its squares.
+Each number can only appear once in a row, column or box.

+The difficulty lies in that each vertical nine-square column, or horizontal nine-square line across, within the larger square, must also contain the numbers 1-9, without repetition or omission.

+Every puzzle has just one correct solution.

 ## USER STORIES
 As a user, I can...
 ### Done